-Figure \ref{fig:245_219K} shows data from the hysteresis loops at $219$~K and $245$~K with the selected devices chosen as those least affected by diffraction contrast through the hysteresis loop, in the region of the phase diagram (Figure 1(b)) for thermodynamically stable skyrmion formation.
-Here we see that, when an external magnetic field is applied, a skyrmion lattice is formed in the device shapes, which partially or completely fills the FeGe shapes.
-Partial filling of a material with skyrmions is suggested to be due to the thermodynamic energy barrier in a real material.
+These results provide an important insight into skyrmion behaviour which is critical for the design of skyrmion devices.
+The temperature and field history, in combination with device geometry, could be used to predict skyrmion positions and the inter-relationship between helical phase and skyrmion number at low temperature would allow control of skyrmion density within a given device geometry.
+Figure \ref{fig:245_219K} shows data from the hysteresis loops at $219$~K and $245$~K with the selected shapes chosen as those least affected by diffraction contrast throughout the hysteresis loop, passing through the region of the phase diagram (Figure 1(b)) for thermodynamically stable skyrmion formation.
+Here we see that, when an external magnetic field is applied, a skyrmion lattice is formed in the device-like shapes, which partially or completely fills the FeGe shapes.
+Partial filling of a material with skyrmions is suggested to be due to the energy barrier in a real material\cite{Jin17}\cite{Cortes17}.
 It is seen in larger standard FIB-prepared TEM membranes \cite{Li17} and therefore is not expected to be as a result of confinement.
-The skyrmions formed fill (or partially fill) the shapes and as the applied external magnetic field is increased, slowly reduce in number and move away from the edges of the devices.
-The correlation between helical phase and skyrmion formation is not as well defined as at $90$~K and thermodynamic contributions at these higher temperatures encourage the splitting of helical rotations into two or more skyrmions, rather than the pattern of shrinking helices observed at $90$~K. These experimental data reveal a dependence of skyrmion formation on device geometry.
+The skyrmions formed fill (or partially fill) the shapes and as the applied external magnetic field is increased, slowly reduce in number and move away from the edges.
+The correlation between helical phase and skyrmion formation is not as well defined at these higher temperatures than at $90$~K and thermodynamic contributions likely encourage the splitting of helical rotations into two or more skyrmions, rather than the pattern of shrinking helices observed at $90$~K. These experimental data also reveal a dependence of skyrmion formation on device geometry.